KEY FACTS

 - Environment officials and advisors were dispatched to PNG to familiarise themselves with the task of achieving a World Heritage listing for the Owen Stanley Ranges.

-- They were followed by a conga-line of consultants to advise Canberra on management, social, cultural, and environment issues along the Trail.
-Numerous stakeholder forums were conducted in Australia and PNG.
+- They were followed by a conga-line of consultants to advise Canberra on management, social, cultural, and environment issues along the Trail – numerous stakeholder forums were conducted in Australia and PNG.

 - For reasons known only to environment officials they did not conduct any workshops/forums with landowner communities in villages along the trail to allow for direct consultation with their communities.
-Advice provided by experienced trek operators who had been engaged with villagers for almost two decades before their arrival was ignored.
+Advice provided by experienced Kokoda tour operators who had been engaged with villagers for almost two decades before their arrival was ignored.

 2008: